Did you know?

 Saute in large skillet hominy, a handful of chopped yellow onion, and meat.
 Optional: Add a small amount of finely chopped bell pepper and a dash of cayenne pepper.
-After sauteing on medium heat for about 10 to 15 minutes add 5 beaten eggs.
-Stir & cook until eggs are barely done.
+After sauteing on medium heat for about 10 to 15 minutes, add 5 beaten eggs.
+Stir & cook until the eggs are barely done.

 - 2 cups corn

 - Dash of pepper

 Mix corn, egg, milk, and seasonings.
 Mix crumbs and butter and place 1/4 of the mixture in the bottom of the buttered dish.
 Add half of the corn mixture, then another 1/4 of the crumbs.
 Repeat layers, ending with the balance of crumbs.
 Bake for 30 minutes at 350 degrees.
 Serve hot.
 Serves 6.